Featured Kansas Speedway Race Ticket Packages

 The 1.5-mile track is 55 feet wide with 15 degrees of banking in its turns, 10.4 degrees on the tri-oval frontstretch and 5 degrees on the backstretch.
 As race fans from the Midwest flocked to buy tickets for its events, Kansas Speedway has expanded intelligently from its original capacity of around 75,000.
 Today, nearly 87,000 tickets are available for races at the track and there’s room to add up to as many as 150,000 fans down the road.

 Kansas Speedway has become the anchor around which a great deal of business development has taken place.
 Retail stores, hotels, restaurants and other facilities have come to the area surrounding Kansas Speedway, helping to add both to the quality of life in the area and to the experience for fans who come to the track for races featuring NASCAR and other cars.

 Jeff Gordon won the first two Cup races held at Kansas Speedway.
-Ryan Newman was the winner in ‘03, and in ‘04 when the track’s Banquet 400 was a part of the Chase for Sprint Cup, it was Joe Nemechek making the trip to victory lane.
+Ryan Newman was the winner in ‘03, and in ‘04 when the track’s Banquet 400 was a part of the Chase for Monster Energy Cup, it was Joe Nemechek making the trip to victory lane.